Koolakamba: Discussion

 Although there has not been a documented sighting of the Koolakamba or proof of its existence in modern times, in 1881 Koppenfelds claimed that it did indeed exist: "I believe it is proved that there are crosses between the male Troglodytes gorilla and the female Troglodytes niger, but for reasons easily understood, there are none in the opposite direction.
 I have in my possession positive proof of this.
 This settles all the questions about the gorilla, chimpanzee, Kooloo Kamba,....etc."

 In November 1996, a picture of an unusual ape (taken by Peter Jenkins and Liza Gadsby at the Yaounde Zoo, Cameroon) was featured in the Newsletter of the Internal Primate Protection League (IPPL).
 This picture showed a seemingly hybrid ape with wider face and a larger skull than that of a chimpanzee and smaller than that of a gorilla.
 The ape in the picture had features that seemed to belong to both the gorilla and the chimpanzee.

 Scientifically, it has not been determined if the Koolakamba is a subspecies of chimpanzee, a gorilla-chimpanzee hybrid, or perhaps simply a product of individual variation.
 Yerkes reported several "unclassifiable apes" with features intermediate between chimpanzee and gorilla in his 1929 book "A Study of Anthropoid Life."
 It is believed that these are regional races of chimpanzee classified as separate species by over-enthusiastic scientists.

+In popular culture

+The Houston Zoo referenced the Koolookamba in their African Forest exhibit.
+The exhibit featured a storyline in which a fictitious explorer named Tommy tries to find it.
+Scattered throughout the exhibit are the faces of it like in rocks and trees.